opendataphilly/opendataphilly-jkan/_datasets/boost_business.md

 maintainer_email: 'qadeer.gulzari@phila.gov'
 maintainer_link: null
 maintainer_phone: null
-notes: "The City of Philadelphia is launching Boost Your Business, a fund for equitable business growth.\
+notes: 'The City of Philadelphia is launching Boost Your Business, a fund for equitable business growth.
-\Businesses owned by people of color face unique barriers in accessing resources and opportunities, which\
-\was only worsened by the COVID-19 pandemic.
-Boost Your Business will provide funding to help diverse\
-\entrepreneurs in Philadelphia scale their businesses.\r\n\r\n"
+  Businesses owned by people of color face unique barriers in accessing resources and opportunities, which was only worsened by the COVID-19 pandemic.
+Boost Your Business will provide funding to help diverse entrepreneurs in Philadelphia scale their businesses.'
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: